jprichardson/node-fs-extra/README.md

 For example, `fs.readFile()` and `fs.readdir()`: the **F** is capitalized in *File* and the **d** is not capitalized in *dir*.
 Perhaps a bit pedantic, but they should still be consistent.
 Also, Node.js has chosen a lot of POSIX naming schemes, which I believe is great.
 See: `fs.mkdir()`, `fs.rmdir()`, `fs.chown()`, etc.

 We have a dilemma though.
-How do you consistently name methods perform the following POSIX commands: `cp`, `cp -r`, `mkdir -p`, and `rm -rf`?
+How do you consistently name methods that perform the following POSIX commands: `cp`, `cp -r`, `mkdir -p`, and `rm -rf`?

 My perspective: when in doubt, err on the side of simplicity.
 Consider that for a moment.
 A directory is just a hierarchical grouping of directories and files.
 So when you want to copy it or remove it, in most cases you'll want to copy or remove all of its contents.
 When you want to create a directory, if the directory that it's suppose to be contained in does not exist, then in most cases you'll want to create that too.